East of England: Geography

-The East of England region has the lowest elevation range in the UK.
-Twenty percent of the region is below mean sea level, most of this in North Cambridgeshire, Norfolk and on the Essex Coast.
+The East of England has the lowest elevation range in the UK.
+Twenty per cent of the region is below mean sea level, most of this in North Cambridgeshire, Norfolk and on the Essex Coast.
 Most of the remaining area is of low elevation, with extensive glacial deposits.
 The Fens, a large area of reclaimed marshland, are mostly in North Cambridgeshire.
 The Fens include the lowest point in the country in the village of Holme: 2.75 metres (9.0 ft) below mean sea level.
 This area formerly included the body of open water known as Whittlesey Mere.
 The highest point in the region is at Clipper Down at 817 ft (249 m) above mean sea level, in the far southwestern corner of the region in the Ivinghoe Hills.

 Communities known as New Towns, responses to urban congestion and World War II destruction, appeared in Basildon and Harlow (Essex), as well as in Stevenage and Hemel Hempstead (Hertfordshire), in the 1950s and 1960s.
 In the late 1960s, the Roskill Commission considered Cublington in Buckinghamshire, Thurleigh in Bedfordshire, Nuthampstead in Hertfordshire and Foulness in Essex as locations for a possible third airport for London.
 A new airport was not built, but a former Royal Air Force base at Stansted, which had previously been converted to civilian use redeveloped and expanded in the following decades.